davidgasquez/handbook/Social Games.md

 - [Netgames](https://netgames.io/).
 Social games for your phone.
 - [Rocket Crab](https://rocketcrab.com/).
 Party games for phones.
 - [Gartic Phone](https://garticphone.com/).
 The drawing telephone game.
+- [Quicksplain](https://quicksplain.com/).
+Party trivia game for groups of 2 to 8 people that tests your knowledge on a variety of topics.
+- [Smart Cookie Trivia](https://www.smart-cookie-trivia.com/).
+Free, fun, challenging, multiplayer quizzes.